-In most places crossing the road is easy, but here in Ho Chi Minh City it takes skill to master safely crossing the road.
-The people you observe casually strolling across the busy streets with cars and bikes whizzing in all directions around them have likely had much practice in order to develop the instinct to cross the road by regulating their speed and honing their self-awareness.
+In most places crossing the road is easy, but here in Ho Chi Minh City, it takes skill to master safely crossing the road.
+The people you observe casually strolling across the busy streets with cars and bikes whizzing in all directions around them have likely had much practice to develop the instinct to cross the road by regulating their speed and honing their self-awareness.

 Top Tip: Aim to cross the road at an intersection with traffic lights where possible.
 If there are no nearby traffic lights, just remember, if it’s a bike, don’t stop as they are used to manoeuvring around people crossing.

 It’s hard to know when the best time to visit Vietnam is, weather-wise, as it is nearly always humid.
 Whatever time of year you choose to visit Ho Chi Minh City the likelihood is that the UV rating will be high.
 Don’t be fooled – rain, shine or even thunderstorm you can get sunburnt.

 Top Tip: Buy sunscreen and use it every day.
 Opt for an SPF of at least 30, although 50 is recommended.
 Even with sunscreen on, try not to stay in the sun for too long, and ensure you keep well hydrated.

 3. Visa...What Visa?

 It may be that you do not need a visa to visit Ho Chi Minh City but it’s always worth checking beforehand, as unless you’re a citizen of one of 17 countries who may enter Vietnam without a visa, you will need to apply and pay in advance.